WILLE-DAC/wip/V Imperium by-laws.md

 IV.
 30% of the treasury is to be reserved to quadratic funding rounds approved exclusively by angels and KREDIT but which can be vetoed by shareholders.

-V. 70% of the treasury is to be governed by democratic consensus between all members of the DAO with each vote weighting proportionally to the stake.
+V. 70% of the treasury is to be governed by democratic consensus between all members of the DAC with each vote weighting proportionally to the stake.

 <p align="center">
 <b>( article 3-b )</b><br>
 Urgency
 </p>

-Parallel to the indicator defined above, DAO members are invited to classify a given policy according to how urgent they consider it to be; irrelevant, of little importance, useful, important and urgent.
+Parallel to the indicator defined above, DAC members are invited to classify a given policy according to how urgent they consider it to be; irrelevant, of little importance, useful, important and urgent.

 <p align="center">
 <b>( article 3-c )</b><br>